 - We will always keep your personal data secure using strong encryption, abiding by data protection rules and by implementing good security practice.

 - We will never send you direct email marketing without your consent, our newsletter requires you to explicitly opt-in, you can opt-out at any time using the unsubscribe link contained within the email or through your client area by clicking Edit Account Details > Join our mailing list

 If you are ever concerned or have a question about how your personal data is collected or used, please contact us at firstname.lastname@example.org.

 2. About us

-Foredia is a trading name of Serendipity Companies Limited, a UK based company operating from the address:
+Foredia Limited is a UK based company operating from the address:

 15 Repton Avenue